kamelelrefaie/InstabugTask/README.md

 # Instabug Task

-This app helps backend developers to test their API.
+This app helps backend developers to test their APIs.

 ## Components Used